-Cycling, Use Simulation Year, Skip: Same as CS, except don't allow Emission year setting to override year value.
+Cycling, Use Simulation Year, Skip: Same as CS, except it does not allow Emission year setting to override the simulation year.

 R

 Range: Data are only considered as long as the simulation time is within the time range specified in attribute sourceTime.
 The provided range does not necessarily need to match the time stamps of the input file.
 If it is outside of the range of the netCDF time stamps, the closest available date will be used.